quilime/organelle-monome/README.md

   cd comport
   make

-Then, open PureData from the GUI and add ComPort to your externals path.
+## PureData from the GUI and add ComPort to your externals path.

 1. Navigate to File > Preferences > Path.
 2. Click "New"